shinichinamba/MuSTA/docs/source/documents/quick_start.md

 | PB.4.2 |  9.017369e+05|  895049.5241|  509503.73825|  9.410712e+05|

-You can conduct downstream analyses to investigate differentially expressed gene, differentially transcript usage and so on.
+You can conduct downstream analyses to investigate differentially expressed gene, differential transcript usage and so on.
 Most of the popular packages such as {DESeq2}, {DEXSeq}, and {SUPPA2} are available by setting the assembled transcriptome as reference.
 Some users might find [tappas](https://app.tappas.org/) is useful for these purposes if